bdurand/active_record_query_counter/README.md

 ![Continuous Integration](https://github.com/bdurand/active_record_query_counter/workflows/Continuous%20Integration/badge.svg)
 [![Ruby Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://github.com/testdouble/standard)

 This gem injects itself into ActiveRecord to give you insight into how your code is using the database.

+Within a block of code, it will count:

-It counts the number of queries, the number of rows returned, the amount of time spent on queries, the number of transactions, and the amount of time spent inside transactions within a block.
+- the number of queries
+- the number of rows returned
+- the amount of time spent on queries
+- the number of transactions used
+- the amount of time spent inside transactions

 The intended use is to gather instrumentation stats for finding hot spots in your code that produce a lot of queries or slow queries or queries that return a lot of rows.
 It can also be used to find code that is not using transactions when making multiple updates to the database.